leolion3/Portfolio/Python/Markdown/readme.md

 # Python Markdown Editor

-This is a nice little markdown editor with built in markdown/html preview.
+This is a nice little markdown/text editor with built in markdown/html preview and code execution.

-Other features include:

-- autosave
-- code execution

 <p>This script is inspired by the article How to Build a Toy
 Markdown Editor with Python and Tkinter By Palash Bauri